Budget Feasible Mechanisms: Discussion

 \section{Discussion}

-Is a better approximation ratio possible for submodular functions?
-We believe so.
-More importantly, are there more general classes of functions having budget feasible mechanisms with bounded ratio?
+The space of budget feasible mechanisms seems quite broad and invites for further investigation.
 The richness of the submodular class implies there are many problems for which better approximation ratios are achievable.
+We have briefly discussed some specific examples which include Knapsack, Matching, Coverage and the symmetric submodular case, and believe there are many more interesting problems to study.
+Furthermore, we believe a better approximation ratio is achievable for the general case, and it may be possible to improve the analysis of the upper bound by showing tighter payment bounds.

-Is there a sweeping characterization of budget feasible mechanisms, akin to Roberts' theorem~\cite{R79} or Myerson's~\cite{M81}?
-We have made a first step here by considering mechanisms that respect stricter conditions, though we believe characterizations under weaker conditions are possible.
-Finally, perhaps the most interesting question is exploring the lower bounds that are dictated by budget feasibility.
-Here we showed a simple lower bound which is independent of computational assumptions and only uses a single bidder.
-It would be interesting to find cases in which more sophisticated lower bounds are met.
+While we have made a first step towards characterization by considering more restricted mechanisms, we believe a much more general characterization for budget feasible mechanisms awaits to be revealed.
+Finally, it would be interesting to further explore the lower bounds dictated by budget feasibility.
+Here we've shown several lower bound which are independent of computational assumptions, and it would be interesting to extend these techniques.